khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ### Sizes

 - **Medium** (default): The medium button size is sufficient in most cases and provides the largest possible click target size.
 - **Small**: Decrease the size of a button to prevent it from competing with a primary button, or to decrease the overall size of a group or string of buttons.
+Don't use the small size for icon buttons, as the click target size can be too small.
 - **Block**: Expand the width of a button to fill the parent container which can help provide balance in mobile layouts.

 ### States